riojosdev/100-days-of-code/log.md

 Now I need more power ups, levels and achievements.
 Also I need to save the progress.

 **Link(s) to work**: [Disliker The Game](https://withdislike.now.sh/)

+### Day 21: May 20, 2020

+**Today's Progress**: Made a JS Game savable with Cookies

+**Thoughts:** Wanted to add a progress saving ability to the game.
+Figured using cookies was the best option right now.
+I spent a little too much time in making it work.
+I'm not sure if what I tried first was wrong.
+But I found out cookies don't work locally on Chrome Browser.
+But Firefox and internet explorer supports local cookies.

+**Link(s) to work**: [Disliker The Game](https://withdislike.now.sh/)